citynetwork/docs/docs/howto/openstack/neutron/multiple-public-ips.md

 # Assigning multiple public (floating) IPs to a server

-In {{extra.brand}}, we do not pass external networks to the compute nodes.
+In {{brand}}, we do not pass external networks to the compute nodes.
 This means that you, as a user, can not directly attach a server to the public network.

 In order to provide connectivity to the public network (for IPv4), you need to use